To add cordova plugin execute following command:

 }

-The latest version of the Cordova SDK is 1.9.0.
+The latest version of the Cordova SDK is 1.10.0.

-to be able to use FCM. https://firebase.google.com/docs/android/setupFor the notification received in Android to have an image we have to add in the config.xml
+Firebase to be able to use FCM. https://firebase.google.com/docs/android/setupFor the notification received in Android to have an image we have to add in the config.xml which will be the notification icon used:

 <resource-file src="resources/android/notification/drawable-mdpi-notification.png" target="app/src/main/res/drawable-mdpi/notification.png" />